Researchers across King’s Health Partners have, and continue to, play a vital role in the fight against COVID-19.

 Through the acceleration of scientific effort, we have gained a better understanding of the virus, developed new diagnostics and trials of possible treatments, and explored the pandemic’s long-term impact on physical and mental health.

-We have ensured that discoveries are rapidly translated at a national and global level to support the collective response to COVID-19 and inform planning for future pandemics.
+We ensured that discoveries are rapidly translated at a national and global level to support the collective response to COVID-19 and inform planning for future pandemics.

 Our partnership has led a significant amount of research into COVID-19, mobilised by internal and external investment, grants and philanthropic donations.
 Below is a list of some of the funding we have received:

 - £2.3m from UKRI/National Institute for Health Research (NIHR) for the Clinical Neuroscience Study which investigates COVID-19 patients with neurological or neuropsychiatric complications.

 - £534,000 to understand and mitigate the psychosocial impact of the COVID-19 pandemic on NHS staff in England.

 - £321,000 on the intersections of ethnicity, gender, poverty and mental health in adolescence in the context of COVID-19.